Vu0401/vswarm/README.md

 ```

 #### Custom

-Important: There may occasionally be errors due to model limitations; therefore, consider using a larger model.
+**Important:** There may occasionally be errors due to model limitations.
+👉 To improve performance and reduce errors, consider using a **larger model**.

 ```python
 from openai import OpenAI
 from swarm import Swarm, Agent